Ivo-Balbaert/The_Way_to_Jai/book/15_Looping with while and for.md

 info age field: {name = "age"; type = 7ff6_5021_4000; offset_in_bytes = 16;
 flags = 0; notes = []; offset_into_constant_storage = 0; } and has offset 16

 */
 ```
-We can use `type_info()` on a struct definition and then loop over its members to get their names, their type, and if present, flags and attached notes.
+We can use `type_info()` on a struct definition and then loop over its members (as in line (3)) to get their names, their type, and if present, flags and attached notes.
-Also the `get_field` method gives you detailed information.
+Also the `get_field` method (line (5) gives you detailed information.

 ## 15.6 Serialization
 The methods discussed in the previous sections provide type info which can be used to _serialize_ structs into strings, and vice-versa _deserialize_ strings into structs.
 They enable us to write serialization procedures, commonly used e.g. in network replication of entities and save game data, see § 26.9.2

+## 15.7 Annotations or notes
+It's also possible to add an annotation to a struct field, for example: to not serialize a certain field with **@NoSerialize**, see line (2).
+This info is stored in the notes field of the Type_Info_Struct_Member struct (?? however field notes = [] in output, line (4)).
+This can be picked up with introspection, and appropriate actions can be taken accordingly.
+You can also add annotations to a struct itself, for example: to indicate which version of the struct definition is used (see line (1)).

+Notes are also abundantly used within code comments to add useful info for refactoring.
+For example: @Incomplete, @Refactor, @Cleanup, @Simplify, @Temporary, ...
+Example of use: Look up in your code editor all occurrences of @Cleanup when you want to further improve your code.
+You can invent your own sorts of notes, they are not limited.